 6. Olive Wood

-Olive wood is a superb option if you want to work on luxurious epoxy resin river tables, dinner tables, or other epoxy projects.
-The wood is well-known for its beauty, density, smooth texture, and beautiful straight grains.
+Olive wood is a superb option to work on luxurious epoxy resin river tables, dinner tables, or other epoxy projects.
+Wood is well-known for its beauty, density, smooth texture, and straight grains.

 Olive wood is solid but susceptible to exterior elements and insect attacks, so it’s useful for interior furniture.